Digital convenience has raised the bar in private banking, but trust is still won in the moments where a client needs calm, context, and judgement.

 Digital investment can become expensive when it is used to chase someone else’s business model.

-Dom warns against private banks trying to compete head-on with mass-market fintechs, or going “full robo” in categories they are not built to serve.
+Private banks should be wary of competing head-on with mass-market fintechs, or going “full robo” in categories they are not built to serve.

 A Practical Guardrail for Digital Strategy